Otto Scharmer: Early life and education

 Otto Scharmer was born and raised near Hamburg, Germany, where his experiences on his family's farm significantly influenced his future work.
 The principles of regenerative farming, as practiced by his father, laid the foundation for Scharmer's later concepts of social fields and systems change.
+Scharmer has later described his upbringing on the family’s biodynamic farm in northern Germany as formative for his thinking.
+His father was among the early adopters of biodynamic agriculture in Germany, a practice rooted in regenerative-organic principles and Goethean observation, which emphasizes attentiveness to living systems and the formative role of underlying conditions.
+Scharmer has linked these early experiences to his later interest in how invisible factors such as attention, relationships, and awareness shape outcomes in social and organizational systems, an idea he later articulated through the concept of the social field.

 Scharmer earned his diploma and PhD in economics from Witten/Herdecke University.

 Career

-Throughout his career, Scharmer has focused on cross-sector systems transformation, introducing the concept of presencing in his books Theory U (2007, 2nd edition 2016) and Presence: Exploring Profound Change in People, Organizations, and Society (2004, co-authored with Peter Senge and others).
+Throughout his career, Scharmer has focused on cross-sector systems transformation, introducing the concept of presencing in his books Theory U (2007, 2nd edition 2016), Presence: Exploring Profound Change in People, Organizations, and Society (2004, co-authored with Peter Senge and others) and Presencing: 7 Practices for Transforming Self, Society, and Business (2025 Penguin, co-authored with Katrin Kaufer.
 In Leading from the Emerging Future (2013, co-authored with Katrin Kaufer), Scharmer explored the transition from egocentric to ecocentric economic systems, identifying key leverage points for systemic change.

-Scharmer co-founded the MITx u-lab, a platform that has engaged over 250,000 participants from 186 countries in transformational learning and change initiatives.
-His work extends to designing action learning labs for UN agencies and SDG leadership labs for UN country teams in 26 countries, aiming to foster cross-sector collaboration in addressing global challenges.
-He serves as a consulting editor for the Journal of Awareness-Based Systems Change, a peer-reviewed platform focusing on the integration of research and practice in awareness-based systems change.
+Scharmer co-founded the MITx u-lab, a platform that has engaged over 250,000 participants from 186 countries in transformational learning and change initiatives as of 2024.
+His work extends to designing action learning labs for United Nations agencies and Sustainable Development Goals (SDG) leadership labs for UN country teams in 26 countries, aiming to foster cross-sector collaboration in addressing global challenges.
+He serves as a consulting editor for the Journal of Awareness-Based Systems Change, a peer-reviewed open access journal focusing on the integration of research and practice in awareness-based systems change.
+Scharmer is a member of the Club of Rome and has served as a councilor of the World Future Council since 2019.